-I am a British journalist and broadcaster currently based in Sydney.
+I am a British journalist and broadcaster writing for The Times, Sunday Times, Guardian, Independent, i Paper, Telegraph and London Standard.
+I am currently based in Sydney.

 My latest podcast, (In)Justice: Killer Privilege, launched exclusively on Wondery+ in March 2025 and is Wondery’s third most successful show ever, having reached #2 in the Apple Podcast Series charts.
 The investigative series, written and hosted by me, tells the story of grieving mother Katja Faber as she fights to achieve justice for her son Alex, who died in shocking circumstances in 2014.
 It was called “gripping” by The Sunday Times’ top podcast reviewer, was splashed across a billboard in New York’s Times Square, and has even prompted a new motion to be discussed in Swiss parliament.

 Before going freelance in 2024, I spent seven years as an editor and writer on the features desk at The Standard in London, where I hosted the newspaper’s chart-topping podcast series, London Love Stories with Katie Strick, with guests including Richard Curtis and Sadiq Khan.
-I am currently writing my debut novel, We Met, inspired by the podcast.
+I am currently writing my debut novel, THE DATING COLUMN, inspired by the podcast.

 I also run media coaching workshops for brands, agencies and PRs, and regularly appear on media discussion panels.